|Trifid Nebula NGC6514 [Courtesy NASA]

 - Teenage alcohol, cigarette and drug use.
 A 2016 U.S. government report found that the percentage of persons aged 12 through 17 who drank alcohol in the past month declined from 17.6% in 2002 to just 9.6% in 2015.
 Even more dramatic declines have been seen in teen smoking -- only 8% of U.S. high school students smoked cigarettes in 2016, down from 13% in 2002, and only 11.3% used e-cigarettes, down sharply from 16% in 2015 [McGinley2017; NIDA2016].
 Cocaine and crack usage have also declined sharply.
 One area of concern is marijuana usage, but even these figures are down from 1997 when these rates peaked [Johnston2011].

-In short, there is absolutely no substance to the claim that science is responsible for the perceived large-scale decline in morality or living standards.
+In short, there is absolutely no substance to the claim that science is responsible for the perceived decline in morality or living standards.
 And there is absolutely no substance to the claim that religion is responsible for this perceived decline either.
-This "decline," by all objective measures, simply does not exist, or at least certainly not to the extent that it is typically pictured in commentaries of the secular left and the religious right.
+This "decline," by all objective measures, is highly exaggerated in the public arena, both from the secular left and the religious right.
 It is a regrettable consequence of the media's fascination with bad news, and the overall scientific and mathematical illiteracy of the public.

 On the other hand, there is no room for complacency.
 Just because progress has been achieved in crime and other social ills for the past 15 years or so is no guarantee that these declines will continue -- they may reverse!
 And we may yet see serious large-scale warfare, genocides and other mayhem that will obliterate any notion of progress in civility.
 Also, it is important to note that current U.S. crime rates are still much too high.
 U.S. homicide rates, for example, are still five times or more higher than levels that have prevailed in much of Western Europe for many years [Pinker2011b, pg.
 118-119].